Snakes can be great pets too!

 Granted, these starter kits are convenient, but they may not have everything you need in them.
 Read the boxes carefully and choose a kit that works for the size and breed of your new pet.

-Zilla’s Reptile Starter Kit is set up for the desert snake, including the terrarium, liner, humidity and temperature gauge, and light fixtures with bulbs.
+Zilla’s Reptile Starter Kit comes in two versions.
+The first is set up for the desert snake, including the terrarium, liner, humidity and temperature gauge, and two light fixtures with bulbs.
+The second is set up for a tropical snake.
+It includes the same items, but only one lamp.

 Zoo Med’s Snake Starter Kit includes a 20-gallon tank, bedding, hiding place, and other general supplies.